 12 Then Joshua spoke to the LORD in the day when the LORD delivered up the Amorites before the children of Israel, and he said in the sight of Israel, "Sun, stand still upon Gibeon, and you, Moon, in the valley of Ajalon."

 13 And the sun stood still and the moon stayed until the people had avenged themselves upon their enemies.
 Is this not written in the book of Jasher?
-So the sun stood still in the midst of heaven and did not haste to go down about a whole day.
+So the sun stood still in the midst of heaven and did not hasten to go down about a whole day.

 14 And there was no day like that before it or after it, that the LORD listened to the voice of a man, for the LORD fought for Israel.